tjuzek/om-uid/README.md

 ### uids_gpt3.py

 This is the rapid development script used to do the analyses for the items.
+Note that surprisal values slightly fluctuate between executions.